MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-edocuments.md

 # Set up e-documents

 > [!IMPORTANT]
 > The E-Documents core module is a framework.
 By default, there's no **Service Integration** field.
-If you find the **Document Format** options by default, know that they're offered as an example and localization must provide a detailed format.
+If you find the **Document Format** options by default, be aware that they're offered as an example, and that localization must provide a detailed format.
 These details are part of localization apps, because they're specific to local requirements.

 > [!NOTE]
 > As of version 23.2, a standard PEPPOL document format is added as a global format in the **Document Format** field.
-Keep in mind you probably can't use this format as is.
-This is a W1 format delivered to show how to use this feature.
-We recommend you first test the existing PEPPOL format before you start to use them.
+Keep in mind that you probably can't use this format as is.
+It's a W1 format that's provided to show how to use this feature.
+We recommend that you test the existing PEPPOL format before you start to use this format.

 The first step in the configuration of electronic documents (e-documents) is to set up the E-Documents Service where you configure the complete behavior of your system as it's related to e-document communication.